travbend/Hexapawn/README.md

 # Hexapawn
-A Hexapawn game where the computer always wins.
+A C++ Hexapawn game where the computer always wins.